jfjlaros/bin-parser/README.md

 need to define anything.

 ### Overrides
-Default values can be overridden by providing ...
+The following defaults can be overridden by adding an entry in the `defaults`
+section:

+- `read`
+- `type`